Search element - Quick search bar

 Helping your baby take expressed breastmilk

-Discover gentle ways to help your baby take your milk from a bottle.
+Discover gentle ways to help your baby take breastmilk feeds.

 Grandmother and baby

-Some breastfed babies take time to get used to bottle feeding.
-Even though the milk is the same, feeding from a bottle can feel very different to feeding at the breast.
-Your baby needs to learn new mouth and tongue movements.
+Some breastfed babies take time to get used to expressed milk, especially from a bottle.
+Even though the milk is the same, feeding away from the breast can feel very different.
+Your baby may need to learn new mouth and tongue movements.

-It can be worrying if your baby won’t take expressed milk at first.
+It can feel worrying if your baby doesn’t accept expressed milk at first.
 You’re not doing anything wrong.
-Many babies need time and practice to accept bottle feeding.
-Different things help different babies.
+Many babies need time, patience and practice.

-Sometimes, having a different person offer the milk can help.
-Your baby may find it easier if you’re not nearby, as they’re used to feeding from you at the breast.
+Sometimes, having someone else offer the milk can help.
+Your baby may find it easier if you’re not nearby, as they expect to feed from you at the breast.

 Timing tips

-Choosing the right moment to offer expressed milk can make feeding smoother for you and your baby.
+Choosing the right moment to offer expressed milk can make feeding smoother.

 • Offer expressed milk as soon as your baby shows feeding cues, rather than waiting until they’re very upset.